Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-1. Carol left school when she was 18 years old
+1. Carol left school when she was eighteen.

-4. She spoke with her best friend about second-half.
+4. She spoke to her best friend about her questions.

 Text 231